allencasul/Hoyeon/README.md

-# Electral
+# Hoyeon
-Electral is a unified electron resources for building desktop app using ElectronJS.
+Hoyeon is a unified electron resources for building desktop app using ElectronJS.
+It was named after Jung Ho-yeon, also known as Hoyeon Jung, is a South Korean model and actress.
+Jung made her acting debut in 2021, starring in the Netflix series Squid Game as Kang Sae-byeok, player 067, which brought her worldwide attention and critical acclaim as the series' breakout star.